 Healthy lawn management

 The second stage in how to kill dallisgrass involves pre-emergent control.
-Dallisgrass produces an abundance of seeds on long spikes that grow several feet tall.
-Each spike carries 2-10 spikelets and each spikelet has two rows of seeds running along its length.
+Dallisgrass produces an abundance of seeds on long spikes that grow several feet (1 m.) tall.
+Each spike carries 2 to 10 spikelets and each spikelet has two rows of seeds running along its length.
 The seeds are spread by wind, animals, and by adhering to lawn mower blades.
 A pre-emergent herbicide that is toxic to crabgrass will also be an effective dallisgrass killer.
 Pre-emergents must be watered into the soil to be completely successful.

 There are three useful post-emergent treatments for dallisgrass control.
 Digging out the offending plants is the most environmentally friendly method to control dallisgrass, but it’s also the most labor intensive.
-Post-emergent herbicides that are used for crabgrass removal will also work well, although they must be applied several times at 2- to 3-week intervals to complete the treatment and prevent regrowth.
+Post-emergent herbicides that are used for crabgrass removal will also work well, although they must be applied several times at two to three week intervals to complete the treatment and prevent regrowth.

 Finally, spot treatments with non-selective herbicides can be useful for minor infestations.
 A cautionary word about this method of dallisgrass control: non-selective herbicides kill any plant they come in contact with.
 Turf will be killed along with weed.
 Be prepared to fill in those bare spots as quickly as possible.
 Follow label directions for re-seeding.